Jemoka/blag/content/posts/KBhnus_eng401_film_analysis_outline.md

 Hates the guy:

--   overtly racist "You stupid, patronizing ape ... how very quaint, how very d--- sunday school" --- for all the talk about love, it is "If I could find any whose brains were as big as their dicks, I’d be a happy man, eh?"
+-   overtly racist "You stupid, patronizing ape ... how very quaint, how very d--- sunday school"
     -   "d--- sunday school": white mistrel mocking AA worship =&gt; hand gestures of Iago
     -   N word
 -   he is basically Iago's understudy "how very good for you to acknowledge what you owe to me, you owe me everything, everything!"

+    --- for all the talk about love, it is "If I could find any whose brains were as big as their dicks, I’d be a happy man, eh?"

 Mirrors racism in Shakesphere: "The Moor ... will as tenderly be led by the nose ... as asses are."

 Again, in lust with not with the guy but with his power: "It's a shame really, he's a good man. ...
 It going to take a bit longer, and its all going to end in broken hearts."

 "It's love.
 Simple as that" (close reading: love, perhaps against Othello, or perhaps his position)

+## Deardon's Iago: hatred actually useful----otherwise Iago would not have succeeded {#deardon-s-iago-hatred-actually-useful-otherwise-iago-would-not-have-succeeded}

+Why is this racism necessary.

+Deardon attempts an answer: Perhaps as a product of civil rights, or the jazz counteculture, the race component is functionally erased, and instead Deardon's Iago is lusting over Desdemona.
+The film is one which Iago and Othello were ostensibly friends---during the subtext perhaps more of a reflection for civil rights sentiment (especially via the counter-culture language of Jazz of the time) "apparently natural construct of a racially diverse ... sub-culture: 'the [diverse racial archetypes] intermingle smoothly and fraternisation creates deep emotional pangs, rather than embarrassment'" (Kinematograph Weekly) (Burton and O'Sullivan)

+Critics hated particularly the soft ending: "never for one moment succeeds in achieving anything like the power and persuasion of the original."
+(Films and Filming) Why is the soft-ending?
+When Othello almost smoothered Desdemona, three people went and checked immediatley, and there was no Emilia's "The Moor's abused by some most villainous knave, Some base notorious knave".
+She immediately doubted Iago, confusion was cleared, and all was well.

+So though Rodrigo ignited Iago's scheme, racism dragged Iago's scheme long enough for both to be dead.

+---

 ## Bhardwaj's Othello: Rodrigo Convinced Merge between two Othellos, setting forward motion {#bhardwaj-s-othello-rodrigo-convinced-merge-between-two-othellos-setting-forward-motion}